surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

    - Area-Step
    - Scatter

-- <b>Points :<b>  will display the data by specifying the points on the chart.
+- <b>Points :</b>  will display the data by specifying the points on the chart.

-- <b>Point style :<b> will specify how the data points will appear on chart.
+- <b>Point style :</b> will specify how the data points will appear on chart.
 Below are the following options available.
   - Circle
   - Triangle